clodoalves/cpp-matrix-calculator/README.md

 - Division of a matrix by a scalar element

 ## Future steps:
-- Implementation of the transpose matrix
+- Implementation of the transpose of a matrix
 - Implementation of a desktop GUI
 - Implementation of unit tests